Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Data availability

 \section{Data availability}

 The newly calculated PoWR model spectra for the Be star and the companion will be provided as supplementary material on \href{https://doi.org/10.5281/zenodo.18315141}{Zenodo}.
 The HST UV spectra used in this work are publicly accessible and can be obtained from \href{http://dx.doi.org/10.17909/cfms-dg96}{MAST}.
-All other spectroscopic data will be shared upon reasonable request to the authors.
+Optical TRES and HIRES spectra are only available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/.